-1 = Corresponding port B pin configured as output

-0 = Corresponding port B pin configured as input
+- 1 = Corresponding port B pin configured as output - 0 = Corresponding port B pin configured as input

-Bit 7-2 - Not used
+Bit 7-2 - Not Used

-Bits 7-2 always read as logic zeros.
+Bits 7-2 always read as logic 0s.
 Writes to these bits have no effect.

-Avoid glitches on port B pins by writing to the port B data register before changing DDRB bits from logic zero to logic one.
+NOTE: Avoid glitches on port B pins by writing to the port B data register before changing DDRB bits from logic 0 to logic 1.

-7.3.3 Pulldown Register B (PDRB)
+7.5.3 Pulldown Register B

-Programming the SWPDI bit in the mask option register to a logic zero enables the port A and port B pulldown devices.
-The port B pulldown devices sink approximately 100 μ A and are under the control of the PDIB1 and PDIB0 bits in pulldown register B. Clearing PDIB1 and PDIB0 turns on the port B pulldown devices if they are configured as inputs.
+Programming the SWPDI bit in the mask option register to a logic 0 enables the port A and port B pulldown devices.
+The port B pulldown devices sink approximately 100 μ A and are under the control of the PDIB1 and PDIB0 bits in pulldown register B (PDRB).
+Clearing PDIB1 and PDIB0 turns on the port B pulldown devices if they are configured as inputs.
 A pulldown device can be turned on only when its pin is an input.
-When SWPDI is a logic zero, reset initializes both port B pins as inputs with pulldown devices turned on.
+When SWPDI is a logic 0, reset initializes both port B pins as inputs with pulldown devices turned on.

-Programming the SWPDI bit to a logic one disables both of the port B pulldown devices.
-Reset initializes both port B pins as inputs with pulldown devices disabled when the SWPDI bit is programmed to a logic one.
+Programming the SWPDI bit to a logic 1 disables both of the port B pulldown devices.
+Reset initializes both port B pins as inputs with pulldown devices disabled when the SWPDI bit is programmed to a logic 1.